Prevention, a Medical Dilemma

-Dilemmas usually cost a lot of money, and a medical dilemma is no different, but it’s more than money, it’s the population’s health that carries the cost.
+Dilemmas usually cost a lot of money, and a medical dilemma is no different, but it’s more than money, it’s the population’s health that is at risk, and carries the cost.

 What exactly are medical dilemmas?